Home/College Football

 Watch What’s Trending Now!

 He then gave props to Iowa defensive coordinator Phil Parker.
 Rhule has major respect for Iowa’s consistency.
 The program casually grabs 8–9 wins every season, which shapes a big part of his game-plan focus.
 Mind you, Iowa is not a team you can simply out-scheme.
-They literally went toe-to-toe against No. 2 Indiana and No. 7 Oregon, losing both by one possession.
+They went toe-to-toe against No. 2 Indiana and No. 7 Oregon, losing both by one possession.

 ADVERTISEMENT

 Plus, they are ranked eighth in the nation in total defense and scoring defense.
-If we go band for band for best non-ranked program in the country; They are at the top of that lot.
+If we go band for band for the best non-ranked program in the country, they are at the top of that lot.
 Rhule knows his team has to win their one-on-one battles and avoid the costly mistakes that always seem to turn these low-scoring defensive showdowns Iowa’s way.
+Despite losing twice, Matt Rhule made it clear there’s no animosity towards the program.
+It’s just football: “So there’s no bad blood for me at least, I don’t know how they feel about us.”

 A big part of the plan involves not repeating past mistakes that have handed Iowa victories.
 In the 2024 Heroes Game, Nebraska had the ball with a chance to win but fumbled it away, allowing Iowa to kick the game-winning field goal.
 Get this: Nebraska crushed them statistically (334 total yards to Iowa’s 164), but they lost the turnover battle 2-0.
-Rhule is basically should beg his team to stop shooting themselves in the foot.
+Rhule should basically beg his team to stop shooting themselves in the foot.

 ADVERTISEMENT